-This means that they need to be protected so their populations do not decline any further.
-They are protected by various practices which include monitoring their populations and protecting areas that provide food sources for them or allow them to reproduce.
+This means they must be protected so their populations do not decline further.
+They are protected by various practices, including monitoring their populations and protecting areas that provide food sources for them or allow them to reproduce.

-We hope you enjoyed learning these fascinating facts about butterflies for kids and getting to know more about these beautiful creatures.
+We hope you enjoyed learning these fascinating facts about butterflies for kids and learning more about these beautiful creatures.
 We also hope you are inspired to teach your children these fascinating facts.